 The story of Painkiller is simple, you are a bad motherfucker who has been ordered by god himself to slaughter the demonic generals, luckily for you he gives you a licence to kill so of course you pick the easier option.
 Total genocide, yes you heard me.
 You are going to deliver the entire demonic race their last requiem in the form of lead… lots and lots of lead.
 Now you know the story of Painkiller, you are free to press the “ESC” key with every wonderfully voice acted cut scene to save yourself the needless exposition you so tire of and don’t worry, the story doesn’t even make much sense anyways so you’re not missing much, they just decided to incorporate a free B movie in with the whole package, feel free to watch it if you like but it has nothing to do with Painkiller.

 For starters, one of the first things you will notice almost immediately in Painkiller is the movement… that is if you have played an old school first person shooter before.
 If you haven’t, don’t worry you’ll master the technique in no time.
 It’s called bunnyhopping.
 Bunnyhopping is the ability to essentially increase movement speed by jumping allowing you to dodge bullets and weave through your enemies as you gun them down.
-Now bunnyhopping is very easy to learn but difficult to master.
+Now bunnyhopping is very easy to learn but difficult to master as players will have to constantly re-position their reticule when they are airborne in order to maintain accuracy.
 This is what separates the men from the boys in Painkiller.
 You see in Painkiller, bunnyhopping is a big deal.

 “Painkiller is a game where you walk the path to hell and leave no survivors in your wake”